SaeedNezafat/SaeedNezafat/README.md

 # 👨‍💻 About Me

-🚀 Senior Front-End Developer with **5+ years of experience** building scalable web applications, marketplaces and admin panels.
+🚀 Senior Front-End Engineer with **5+ years of experience** building scalable web applications, marketplaces and admin panels.

 I focus on building **high-performance frontend systems** using modern frameworks and **clean architecture principles**.